reigncraving/C-Playground/README.md

 ```
 ### Shifting

-Aach of the shifting operators creates new value by shifting accordingly bits in a pattern indicated number of bits.
+Each of the shifting operators creates new value by shifting accordingly bits in a pattern indicated number of bits.

 - `<<` `left-shift` operator.
 Vacated (empty) bits are set to 0;
 - `>>` `right-shift` operator.
 Vacated (empty) bits are set to 0 if value is unsigned.